johnnynienstedt/ShapePlus/README.md

 # ShapePlus
 Evaluation of pitch shapes - first step toward full pitcher evaluation.

 The specific goal of this project is to build a machine learning algorithm which grades pitches solely by their "shape" - that is, their physical characteristics.
-The overarching goal of this research is to develop a method of evaluating pitchers whillistically, which will hopefully include considerations not only of pitch shape, but also inter-repertoire interactions, command/control, and biomechanical efficiency.
+The overarching goal of this research is to develop a method of evaluating pitchers whollistically, which will hopefully include considerations not only of pitch shape, but also inter-repertoire interactions, command/control, and biomechanical efficiency.

 The following is a more in-depth explanation of this project.